+Ready to hunker down for the winter?
+Don’t forget about those green members of your household.
 Indoor plants are perfect for wintertime.
-They help freshen up the stuffy air, they bring some color to your surroundings, and studies show that they can improve your mood–which is especially relevant during the dreary winter months.
+They help freshen up the stuffy air, bring some color to your surroundings, and studies show that they can improve your mood, which is especially relevant during the dreary winter months.

 When deciding what indoor plants are right for your home, consider a few things: